 Gender data are less available but just as open as other data.

 Eleven categories of statistics that include sex-disaggregated data or indicators unique to women, such as maternal mortality ratios and access to reproductive health care, make up the ODIN Gender Data Index (OGDI).
 These data are crucial for monitoring gender equality outcomes and taking action to promote the welfare of women and girls.
 The OGDI has consistently lagged non-gender data categories in ODIN.
-OGDI coverage scores, measuring the availability of gender data, have not made meaningful improvement since 2020 and remain consistently behind non-gender data categories, but in 2022 the median openness OGDI score matched that of non-gender data for the first time (less than 1 point difference).
+OGDI coverage scores, measuring the availability of gender data, have not made meaningful improvement since 2020 and remain consistently behind non-gender data categories, but in 2022 the median openness OGDI score came within 1 point of the openness of non-gender data for the first time.

 Figure 6.
 ODIN Gender Data Index and non-gender data categories, 2016-2022